zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 Sometimes, when sending JSON data, such as an entire model, we don't want or need to send the entire thing.
 Some data is sensitive, for instance.
-An API that sends user information might contain details of a user internally that it does not want to ever send externally on request.
+An API that sends user information might contain details of a user internally that it does not want to ever share externally.
 Sometimes, data is just extra clutter we don't need.
 Consider, for instance, the last piece of data:

 ```ruby